MysteryPancake/Houdini-VBD/README.md

 ### 2. Apply the constraints

-This is the most complicated step.
-The core of VBD is updating the position based on a force vector and a hessian matrix.
+The core idea of VBD is updating the position based on a force vector and a hessian matrix.

 If the influences are correct, moving the position should reduce the variational energy of the system.